Sleep apnea: Central sleep apnea

+The diagnosis of CSA syndrome is made when the presence of at least 5 central apnea events occur per hour.
+There are multiple mechanisms that drive the apnea events.
+In individuals with heart failure with Cheyne-Stokes respiration, the brain's respiratory control centers are imbalanced during sleep.
+This results in ventilatory instability, caused by chemoreceptors that are hyperresponsive to CO2 fluctuations in the blood, resulting in high respiratory drive that leads to apnea.
+Another common mechanism that causes CSA is the loss of the brain's wakefulness drive to breathe.

+CSA is organized into 6 individual syndromes: Cheyne-Stokes respiration, Complex sleep apnea, Primary CSA, High altitude periodic breathing, CSA from medication, CSA from comorbidity.
+Like in OSA, nocturnal polysomnography is the mainstay of diagnosis for CSA.
+The degree of respiratory effort, measured by esophageal pressure or displacement of the thoracic or abdominal cavity, is an important distinguishing factor between OSA and CSA.

 Mixed apnea

 Some people with sleep apnea have a combination of both types; its prevalence ranges from 0.56% to 18%.
-The condition is generally detected when obstructive sleep apnea is treated with CPAP and central sleep apnea emerges.
+The condition, also called treatment-emergent central apnea, is generally detected when obstructive sleep apnea is treated with CPAP and central sleep apnea emerges.
 The exact mechanism of the loss of central respiratory drive during sleep in OSA is unknown but is most likely related to incorrect settings of the CPAP treatment and other medical conditions the person has.

 Management

 The treatment of obstructive sleep apnea is different than that of central sleep apnea.
-Treatment often starts with behavioral therapy.
+Treatment often starts with behavioral therapy and some people may be suggested to try a continuous positive airway pressure (CPAP) device.
 Many people are told to avoid alcohol, sleeping pills, and other sedatives, which can relax throat muscles, contributing to the collapse of the airway at night.
+The evidence supporting one treatment option compared to another for a particular person is not clear.

 Changing sleep position

 More than half of people with obstructive sleep apnea have some degree of positional obstructive sleep apnea, meaning that it gets worse when they sleep on their backs.
 Sleeping on their sides is an effective and cost-effective treatment for positional obstructive sleep apnea.